 These great services sponsor MUI's core infrastructure:

-Netlify allows us to distribute the documentation.
+Netlify lets us distribute the documentation.

-BrowserStack allows us to test in real browsers.
+BrowserStack lets us test in real browsers.

-CodeCov allows us to monitor the test coverage.
+CodeCov lets us monitor test coverage.